 However, without innovative controls and operations, these seemingly positive developments present a conflict between normal utility operations and the imperative to decarbonize.
 In typical configurations, building and transportation electrification strain utility distribution infrastructure.
 Together, full fleet electrification combined with FPSD’s heating and cooling needs would overwhelm the school’s meter.
 This would cause power issues and require frequent reconfiguration of the local distribution system.

 To mitigate this concern, FPSD is deploying CEL’s technology to lower peak demand (kW) and better leverage its renewable sources.
-The CEL robot (which the district has named “Fannie” 🤖 because she controls the fans!) will reduce the district’s HVAC load peak by more than 20%.
+The CEL robot (which the district has named “Fannie” 🤖 because she controls the fans!) reduced the district’s HVAC load peak by more than 20%.
 This will reduce energy bills and also the size of the storage and generation necessary for backup, prolonging power duration during outages.

 As part of this project, the team held community meetings to gather input and improve understanding of school energy usage and the benefits of microgrids.
 Our process educated community members about the energy resources schools provide and gave them deeper insight into what it takes to support these resources during outages.
 Equipped with this understanding, community members engaged in thoughtful and productive discussions surrounding resources and resiliency.